KeeeX/eslint-config/README.md

 # Common eslint configuration for KeeeX

+## Description
+Manage the eslint and prettier configuration used through all KeeeX projects.

+### tl;dr

+- install the package
+- run `npx kxeslint-setup` to run some check
+- configure eslint in `eslint.config.js`
+- run `npx kxeslint-setup auto` to install all required dependencies
+- enable eslint and prettier in whatever you use

 ## Installation
 The package is available on npmjs and can be installed with any package manager that supports it.